Data Wrangling

 x = "Year")

-This graph shows a precipitous increase in pills being purchased by U.S. pharmacies from 2006 to 2011, and then a falling back through 2014.
+This graph shows a precipitous increase in pills being purchased by U.S. pharmacies from 2006 to 2011, and then a slight falling back through 2014.
 Unfortunately, just as public health officials started realizing there was a major problem, a different opioid (heroin), stepped in to fuel the epidemic.
 To learn more, take a look at this CDC report.

 The mutate() function